marcoduhe/dev-portal-content/docs/guides/Integration-Guides/pii-platform-version/profile-system.md

 | Profile System | Documents | Save and Update Item | Edit items from Profile System. |
 | Profile System | Documents | Delete Item | Delete items from Profile System. |

-[block:callout]
-{
-  "type": "info",
-  "body": "Learn more about License Manager [roles](https://help.vtex.com/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc) and [resources](https://help.vtex.com/tutorial/license-manager-resources--3q6ztrC8YynQf6rdc6euk3)."
+>ℹ️ Learn more about License Manager [roles](https://help.vtex.com/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc) and [resources](https://help.vtex.com/tutorial/license-manager-resources--3q6ztrC8YynQf6rdc6euk3)."
-}
-[/block]

 ## TTL

 Profile System documents have a defined TTL, which means Time To Live.
 This means that whenever a customer creates a profile, it will be deleted after the TTL has passed from the time of its creation.